-Create particle Simulation and Rendering
+Create particle Simulation

-- 1. Ze-Nian Li,Mark S Drew,Jiangchuan Liu,Fundamentals of Multimedia,Third Edition,Springer Texts in Computer Science-2021 - 2.
-Andleigh,P K and Kiran Thakrar,Multimedia Systems and Design,PHI,2003 Multimedia: Making It Work, Tay Vaughan, 9th Edition - 3.
-The Illusion of Life:Disney Animation-Frank Thomas and Ollie Johnston Maraffi, Chris, Maya Character Creation: Modeling and Animation Controls New Riders, 2008 - 4.
-John M Blain, The Complete Guide to Blender Graphics: Computer Modeling & Animation, CRC press, 3rd Edition, 2016 - 5.
-Mark Gaimbruno, 3D Graphics and Animation, Second Edition, New Riders, 2002. - 6.
-Rogers David, Animation master-A Complete Guide, Charles River Media, 2006
+- 1. Ze-Nian Li, Mark S. Drew, Jiangchuan Liu, Fundamentals of Multimedia, Third Edition, Springer Texts in Computer Science, 2021. - 2.
+Andleigh, P. K and Kiran Thakrar, Multimedia Systems and Design, PHI, 2003. - 3.
+Multimedia: Making It Work, Tay Vaughan, 9th Edition, - 4.
+The Illusion of Life Disney Animation Frank Thomas and Ollie Johnston - 5.
+Maraffi, Chris, Maya Character Creation Modeling and Animation Controls.
+New Riders, 2008. - 6.
+John M Blain, The Complete Guide to Blender Graphics Computer Modeling & Animation, CRC press, 3rd Edition, 2016.

-22IT026 AUGMENTED REALITY AND VIRTUAL REALITY 2 0 2 3
+22CS026 AUGMENTED REALITY AND VIRTUAL REALITY

-To impart the fundamental aspects and principles of AR/VR technologies.
-To know the internals of the hardware and software components involved in the development of AR/VR enabled applications.
-To learn about the graphical processing units and their architectures.
-To gain knowledge about AR/VR application development.
+- To impart the fundamental aspects and principles of AR/VR technologies. - To learn about the graphical processing units and their architectures. - To gain knowledge about AR/VR application development. - To gain knowledge about AR/VR application development.

 PO1.
-Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

 PO2.
-Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

 PO3.
-Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

 PO4.
-Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

 PO5.
-Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.